unb-libraries/dspace_simple_archive_format_to_mods/README.md

 Because the Dublin Core dumped out by DSPace is meta-dublin core, this script requires web access to the OAI interface of the DSpace repository itself.
 This is extremely inconvenient and sloppy.

 ## To Note:
- * Because Islandora's batch only allows one datastream per XML file, this script only identifies the first file in the CONTENTS file and uses that.
+ * As Islandora batch only allows one datastream per XML file, this script only sets up the import of a single file in the CONTENTS file.
+The default file attached to records is the last one in the $preferred_datastream_bundle, defaulting to BUNDLE:Original.